 Command Line Rendering

-Boxshot Ultimate supports command line rendering of projects which can be useful when the built–in batch rendering tool is not enough.
+Boxshot supports command line rendering of projects which can be useful when the built–in batch rendering tool is not enough.
 You can render an existing project with the parameters you need from the command line and this tutorial will show how.

 Simple Rendering